appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 Once you're getting pretty good at solving the problems, add in some extra challenges:

 - Mentally step through your code.
 Practice until you can track every variable at every line without any trouble.
 - Try solving the problem without running your code until the very end.
-Try to get to the point where you can catch any bugs before running it.
+Try to get to the point where you can write bug-free code without running it.
 - Try explaining your solution to someone else, even if they don’t know any code.
 Get feedback from them.
 See if you can talk them through it _as_ you come up with your solution.
 Practice until they can easily follow your thoughts.

 [code-wars]: http://codewars.com